 In women with autoerythrocyte sensitization, intradermal injection of 0.1 mL of autologous RBCs or RBC stroma may result in pain, swelling, and induration at the injection site.
 This result suggests that escape of RBCs into the tissues is involved in the pathogenesis of the lesion.
-However, most patients also have associated severe psychoneurotic symptoms.
-In addition, psychogenic factors, such as self-induced purpura, seem related to the pathogenesis of the syndrome in some patients.
+However, most patients also have associated severe psychiatric symptoms, and some patients self-induce purpura, which may masquerade as the syndromes.

-Diagnosis is based on examination of the site of intradermal injection of autologous RBCs and of a separate control injection without RBCs at another.
-Presence of ecchymosis at the test but not the control site 24 to 48 h after injection.
+To help distinguish the disorder from factitious illness, some clinicians suggest doing intradermal injection of autologous RBCs at one site and a separate control injection without RBCs at another.
+Presence of ecchymosis at the test but not the control site 24 to 48 h after injection suggests autoerythrocyte sensitization.
 Excoriation, which can complicate the test's interpretation, is prevented by making both sites difficult for the patient to reach.
 However, this test has not been validated and is usually not recommended.

 Last full review/revision September 2014 by David J. Kuter, MD, DPhil